-$$P{LOSS} = P{OUT} (1 - \eta) / \eta$$ (2b)
+$$P{LOSS} = P{OUT} (1 - \eta)/\eta$$ (2b)

 Power dissipation can be calculated in several ways.
 The most intuitive and practical is to measure the power dissipated at the input and all the outputs.
 Perform the measurements at the worst-case conditions (voltages, currents, and temperature).
 The difference between input and output power is dissipated in the device and the inductor.
-Use Equation 4 to derive the power lost in the inductor and, from this, use Equation 3 to calculate the power dissipation in the ADP5037 buck converter.
+Use Equation 4 to derive the power lost in the inductor, and from this use Equation 3 to calculate the power dissipation in the ADP5023 buck converter.

-A second method to estimate the power dissipation uses the efficiency curves provided for the buck regulator, and the power lost on each LDO can be calculated using Equation 12.
+A second method to estimate the power dissipation uses the efficiency curves provided for the buck regulator, and the power lost on the LDO can be calculated using Equation 12.
 When the buck efficiency is known, use Equation 2b to derive the total power lost in the buck regulator and inductor, use Equation 4 to derive the power lost in the inductor, and then calculate the power dissipation in the buck converter using Equation 3.
-Add the power dissipated in the buck and in the two LDOs to find the total dissipated power.
+Add the power dissipated in the buck and in the LDO to find the total dissipated power.

-Note that the buck efficiency curves are typical values and may not be provided for all possible combinations of $V{\rm IN}, V{\rm OUT}$ , and $I{\rm OUT}$ .
+Note that the buck efficiency curves are typical values and may not be provided for all possible combinations of $V{\text{IN}}$ , $V{\text{OUT}}$ , and $I{\text{OUT}}$ .
 To account for these variations, it is necessary to include a safety margin when calculating the power dissipated in the buck.